blang/posty/README.md

 Because of problems with the Paypal API a general oidc library like [coreos/go-oidc](https://github.com/coreos/go-oidc) were not chosen in the final implementation: Paypals ID Token use a HMAC signature which can not be verified, because it's not signed with the users secret key.
 Paypal also does not support a proper "sub" Claim to identify the user without accessing to an userinfo endpoint.

 The package oidc implements a suitable oidc strategy for Google and Paypal and was completely build by hand. `jwt-go` provides the necessary functionality to parse and verify the `id_token`.

 Session stored secrets are used to verify the `state` of the oidc session and after the id token is verified, also the nounce and the audience is checked for any tampering attempt.
 To verify Googles id token googles certificates are loaded from the cert endpoint.

 ### Controllers
 The `controller` package consists of two important types `PostController` and `AuthController`. `AuthController` handles the process of logging in using OIDC and the registration of new users.

 The `PostController` provides a REST API to create, delete and list posts.

 Both controllers are connected with the model using flexible interfaces.

 ### Middleware
-Middleware is called in a chain before the http handler and provides necessary context.
+Middleware is called before the actual http handler and provides necessary context.
 The `auth` middleware has two variants:

 The `UnauthenticatedFilter` only allows logged-out users to reach the http handler, logged-in users are redirected. `AuthenticatedFilter` provides the exact opposite.